 - 1 tablespoon milk

 - ¼ teaspoon freshly cracked black pepper

-- Heat 1 tsp extra virgin olive oil in an 8 inch non-stick pan.
+- Heat olive oil in an 8-inch non-stick pan over medium heat.

-- Pour the egg mixture into the pan and allow the uncooked eggs to flow over the spinach mixture.
+- Pour the beaten egg mixture into the pan and allow the uncooked egg to flow over the spinach mixture.

-- Close the pan with a tight fitting lid and cook on medium low heat until the eggs cook nicely from the bottom.
+- Cover the pan with a tight-fitting lid and cook until the eggs are nicely browned from the bottom (1-2 minutes).

-- Remove the lid and sprinkle 1 tsp chopped mint and 2 tbsp crumbled feta on top of the omelette.
+- Remove the lid and sprinkle mint leaves and feta on top of the omelette.